Portsmouth City Council is the Data Controller for the use of personal data in this privacy notice

-To find out more about the data collection requirements placed on us by the Department for Education including the data that we share with them, visit the data collection page on the national government website.
+To find out more about the data collection requirements placed on us by the Department for Education including the data that we share with them, go to data collection census for schools.

 Sharing by the Department

-The Department may share information about schools workforce employees with third parties who promote the education or well-being of children or the effective deployment of schools workforce staff in England by:
+The Department for Education (DfE) may share information about schools workforce employees with third parties who promote the education or well-being of children or the effective deployment of schools workforce staff in England by: